weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **setFanOut**(`fanOutName`): [`ProducibleMessage`](ProducibleMessage.md)

-Set a fan-out message pattern for message publication.
+Sets a fan-out pattern for message publication, enabling a publish-subscribe model where messages can be sent to multiple queues simultaneously.

 The fan-out pattern allows messages to be sent to multiple queues simultaneously, enabling effective distribution of messages to various